 There seems to be no simple way to prevent this kind of tampering with cookies, because the whole purpose of cookies is that they are stored on the client's side, which from the the server's perspective is a potentially hostile environment.
 What we need to ensure is the integrity of this counter in this hostile environment.
 We could think of encrypting the counter.
-But this has two drawbacks to do with the keys for encryption.
+But this has two drawbacks to do with the key for encryption.
 If you use a single, global key for all the clients that visit our site, then we risk that our whole "business" might collapse in the event this key gets known to the outside world.
 Then all cookies we might have set in the past, can now be decrypted and manipulated.
 If, on the other hand, we use many "private" keys for the clients, then we have to solve the problem of having to securely store this key on our server side (obviously we cannot store the key with the client because then the client again has all data to tamper with the counter; and obviously we also cannot encrypt the key, lest we can solve an impossible chicken-and-egg problem).
 So encryption seems to not solve the problem we face with the integrity of our counter.

-Fortunately, cryptographic hash functions seem to be more suitable for our purpose.
+Fortunately, hash functions seem to be more suitable for our purpose.
 Like encryption, hash functions scramble data in such a way that it is easy to calculate the output of a hash function from the input.
 But it is hard (i.e. practically impossible) to calculate the input from knowing the output.
-This is often called preimage resistance.
-Cryptographic hash functions also ensure that given a message and a hash, it is computationally infeasible to find another message with the same hash.
-This is called collusion resistance.
-Because of these properties hash functions are often called one-way functions...you cannot go back from the output to the input (without some tricks, see below).
+Therefore hash functions are often called one-way functions...you cannot go back from the output to the input (without some tricks, see below).
 There are several such hashing function.
 For example SHA-1 would hash the string "hello world" to produce the hash-value d2b1402d84e8bcef5ae18f828e43e7065b841ff1